 Ohio has a lower cost of living compared to California and other expensive states.
 According to the Missouri Economic Research and Information Center, Ohio ranks 12th for the cost of living.
 This means that salaries in Ohio tend to be lower than in some other states, but they also tend to go further.

 What is the average salary in Ohio by city?

 City living is often more expensive than living in more rural areas, but it’s also where the money is.
 The highest paying counties also tend to be located in and around the major metropolitan areas such as Columbus, Cleveland, and Cincinnati.

 Average earnings by city — or any other geographical metric — is just one way of calculating wealth.
 Don’t be tempted to think of this as the only way you look at your own earning potential in any location in the state.
 Limiting yourself to considering the average salaries in Ohio by city doesn’t take into account the type of jobs that people do to earn above or below this average bracket.
 This also doesn’t consider the number of people living in a household.
 However, it’s certainly one way of establishing which place offers better earning opportunities.

 The US Census Bureau’s latest American Community Survey has calculated the average earnings for the largest cities in Ohio, which you can find ranked below.

-Reviewing average salaries in Ohio by city is not necessarily an adequate metric for average salaries across the state, since it’s entirely urban focused.
-A good idea is to weigh these figures up against the average salary in Ohio by county, as this will take areas outside the main cities into account and offer a broader idea of salary ranges.
+It is also a good idea to weigh these figures up against the average salary in Ohio by county, as this will take areas outside the main cities into account and offer a broader idea of salary ranges.